Mercury13/unicodia/README.md

   * Medium, ends have different colour (France, Luxembourg): grey outline
   * Large (England, Slovakia): also grey outline
   * Difference: small = white field makes a negative space rather than a hole; large = coloured outline makes too much visual noise

+# Policies
+## Update Unicode
+While Ukraine is at war: as soon as beta version arrives.

+## Fonts
+Update to beta: only if fixes major misrender and/or professionally implements new character.

+Naming: Noto if tables and existing glyphs are surely untouched; Uto otherwise.